hsghori/CS-Notes/artificial_intelligence_notes.md

 	value for later rewards.
 This is called discounting.
 - These games could also last forever
 	- We could set finite horizons (depth limited search)
-	- Discounting - the exponenetial decay reduces rewards as the limit increases.
+	- Discounting - the exponential decay reduces rewards as the limit increases.
-	- Absorbing state - garuntee that every state will eventually result in a terminal sttate.
+	- Absorbing state - guarantee that every state will eventually result in a terminal state.
-- A queue state (s,a) is an action we've comitted to from some state s, but that hasn't been caried out yet.
+- A queue state (s,a) is an action we've comitted to from some state s, but that hasn't been carried out yet.
 - Optimal Quantities
 	- Utility of a state: $V* (s)$ is the expected reward starting in s and acting optimally.
 Expectimax utility.
 	- Utility of a queue state: $Q* (s,a)$ is the expected reward starting out having taken action a from state s and then acting optimally.
-	- Value of a stae is the expected future utility from a state
+	- Value of a stare is the expected future utility from a state
 	- Optimal policy: $\pi * (s)$ the optimal action from state s
 - We define the optimal utility of a state as:
 $$ V* (s) = max_{a} {Q* (s,a)}$$